groupdocs/groupdocs-blog-content/Groupdocs.Blog/2013-07-12-how-to-use-groupdocs-viewer-plugin-with-google-chrome/index.md

 url: /2013/07/12/how-to-use-groupdocs-viewer-plugin-with-google-chrome/
 author: 'Derek Hyland'
 summary: ''
-tags: ['Google Chrome', 'Google Chrome Viewer', 'GroupDocs Viewer', 'GroupDocs Viewer Plugin', 'online document management system', 'online document viewer', 'View documents online', 'zArchive']
+tags: ['Google Chrome', 'Google Chrome Viewer', 'GroupDocs Viewer Plugin', 'online document management system', 'online document viewer', 'View documents online', 'zArchive']
+categories: ['GroupDocs.Viewer Product Family']
 ---

 We have published a GroupDocs' online document viewer plugin for Chrome.
 This add-on provides GroupDocs users with a slick interface for viewing documents right in the Chrome browser.
 [GroupDocs' Online Document Viewer](http://groupdocs.com/apps/viewer) gives you the ability to view documents and images right in your web browser, without having to install bulky office software.
 Whether you need to view a text document, an image or a PowerPoint presentation, GroupDocs' online document viewer opens it for you.
 The list of supported file formats is long and constantly increasing: